Limitations and strengths

 How often do we meet?

-You and your peer counselor will decide how often you will meet.
-Usually the agreement is to meet for six sessions, which can be renewed after you and your peer counselor review your progress and your goals.
-At that time you and your peer counselor will decide if more sessions are needed and if so, how many more sessions will be necessary.
+You and your peer supporter will decide how often you will meet.
+Usually the agreement is to meet for six sessions, which can be renewed after you and your peer supporter review your progress and your goals.
+At that time you and your peer supporter will decide if more sessions are needed and if so, how many more sessions will be necessary.

 How long is each session?

 Generally each session is approximately one hour long and takes place once a week or once every two weeks.
-This depends on what works best for you and your peer counselor.
+This depends on what works best for you and your peer supporter.

 Where do we meet?